If you are like most people, you want to exercise more, eat better and become more productive. So why don’t you?

 Whatever our life goals may be, we are painfully aware of what we could do to achieve them.
 The “what” is not the issue.
 Instead, the problem here is that we are unaware of how to make the changes last.

-How do we actually make eating vegetables, going to the gym and reading books more than just temporary occurrences and instead a regular part of our daily routines?
+How do we actually make eating vegetables, going to the gym and reading books more than just temporary occurrences and

 Well, that is the question this article will hopefully answer.